 Phase II: Compliance and Security

-You’ll need to dedicate some serious time to reading and interpreting new regulations like the General Data Protection Regulation, or HIPAA —written some 20 years before any of the technology we are using today actually existed.
-And it’s important to remember and remind your team: just because a cloud provider offers HIPAA eligible services doesn’t mean they’ve taken care of your compliance stature.
-It’s up to you to not only configure your HIPAA eligible services in a manner that makes them HIPAA compliant, but also ongoing compliance throughout the use of the service.
+You’ll need to dedicate some serious time to reading and interpreting new regulations like the General Data Protection Regulation, or HIPAA.
+It’s important to remember and remind your team: just because a cloud provider offers HIPAA-eligible services doesn’t mean they’ve taken care of your compliance stature.
+It’s up to you to not only configure your HIPAA-eligible services in a manner that makes them HIPAA compliant but also ongoing compliance throughout the use of the service.
 For a lot of organizations, that’s a huge gotcha that leaves gaps that increase risk.
 And we know risk equals time and money with a layer of worry on top.
-To learn more about the difference between HIPAA eligible and HIPAA compliant cloud services, read the article.
+For a full rundown, see our blog on the differences between HIPAA-eligible and HIPAA-compliant services.

 Here’s what you’ll need to be ready to address for your compliance and security posture in the cloud: